 Historically, A2A2 beta casein is what all cows originally produced.

 However, at some point in history, a genetic mutation occurred and A1 beta-casein appeared and began to be more prevalent.
 A1 milk is implicated in heart disease, Type 1 diabetes, autism, schizophrenia, and can cause minor symptoms of general ill feelings (congestion, nausea, etc.).
-Dr. Joseph Mercola has written an excellent post in The Devil in the Milk.
+Dr. Joseph Mercola has written an excellent post in –

 Difference between breeds of cattle